The U.S. Embassy in Bangui does not provide consular services at this time. Contact the U.S. Embassy in Yaounde.

 See the Department of State Fact Sheet on the Central African Republic (CAR) for information on U.S. - CAR relations.

 Travelers entering CAR are required to have:

-Effective April 1, 2015, the Central African Republic does not require visas for visits under 180 days by U.S. passport holders.
+The Central African Republic does not require visas for visits under 180 days by U.S. passport holders.
 However, not all airlines will board U.S. passport holders without a valid visa, so travelers are advised to check with their carrier.

 For visa and entry requirement information contact: